CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * Only those who are allowed to make changes should have access privileges to the relevant system areas.
 * There should be mechanisms to ensure that all significant changes have been agreed in advance.
-Note: When making changes, it should always be kept in mind that changes in an IT system or its operating conditions may require changes in the implementation of individual security measures, the creation of a new security concept or even the revision of the organization-wide information security guideline.
+Note: When making changes, it should always be noted that changes in an IT system or its operating conditions may require changes in the implementation of individual security measures, the creation of a new security plan, or even the revision of the organization-wide information security guideline.
 For major changes, therefore, the information security management of the outsourcing service provider and the outsourcing customer should be involved.

 #### OPS.3.1.M13 Secure migration for outsourcing projects